UTAustinAST376Fall2018/GettingStarted/README.md

 # git and GitHub

-## Installing Git

-Git is a version control tool.
-It helps you keep track of changes you make to your code.
+Git is a version control tool; it helps you keep track of changes you make to your code.
 This allows you to roll back changes you have made if you break your code.
 GitHub is a website which interfaces with git to provide cloud hosted repositories.
-This allows multiple people to work on a project at the same time and share or publish your code.
-GitHub also provides other tools such as webpages, wikis, issue trackers,
+This allows multiple people to work on a project at the same time and provides a platform to share or publish your code.
+GitHub also provides other tools such as webpages, wikis, and issue trackers.

+We will be using GitHub to turn in the code associated with each of your projects.
+You will be given a link in each of the assignments which will set up a private repository for you to use.
+This will require a GitHub account which you should have set up already.
+(If not click the "sign up" button at the top of this page!)

+As stated in the quiz, the code associated with your projects can simply be uploaded to GitHub without interacting with git via the command line.
+Therefore you do not need to run git on the command line.
+That being said, it is a very useful and powerful tool worth learning and getting familiar with.

+## Installing Git

 Git is installed on the Linux/MacOS command line by default so you don't have to do any installation!
 If you are running Windows you can follow the instructions here: https://hackernoon.com/install-git-on-windows-9acf2a1944f0 (It is as simple as downloading and running an installer)